Before starting, I would like to highlight that the M.2 NVMe drives transfer the data through the PCIe lanes on our motherboard.

 But, going for a PCIe 4.0 specifically for a Gen 3 motherboard and CPU is a complete waste of money.
-I am saying it because Gen 4 SSDs are not cheap.
+I am saying this because Gen 4 SSDs are not cheap.

-So, if you think you are not going to upgrade your system in upcoming years, just for a gen 3 SSD on your gen 3 system.
+So, if you think you are not going to upgrade your system in upcoming years, just for a Gen 3 SSD on your Gen 3.0 system.

 Let me know about this article in the comments.